Skip to Content

 9. Lake Mistletoe Walking Track

-As one of the best things to do in Fiordland National Park, this easy 45-minute walk leads you through the native forest to the gorgeous Lake Mistletoe which is home to native ducks, frogs, and other lake life.
-It’s a very easy walk, and at just over 1.3 kilometers (0.8 miles) total it’s suitable for the whole family.
-I personally would only do this hike if you think the Key Summit or Lake Marian Track (mentioned below) is a little too hard for your group.
+When I say this is an easy trail, I mean it!
+At just over 1.3 kilometers (0.8 miles) in total, it’s suitable for the whole family.
+That said, I personally would only do this hike if you think the Key Summit or Lake Marian Track (mentioned below) is a little too hard for your group.

 10. Te Anau Downs